find your perfect postgrad program

 Wear something professional.
 It doesn’t have to be full black tie, but don’t turn up in jeans and a t‑shirt either.
 Aim for something that you’d wear to an interview.

-As helpful as your parents, or your friends, may wish to be, going round alone shows that you’re independent, confident and know what you’re looking for.
-You’ll come across as much more professional and ready to be hired that way!
-Plus you’ll be able to concentrate more on the job in hand.
+As helpful as your parents or your friends may wish to be, going round alone shows that you’re independent, confident and know what you’re looking for.
+You’ll come across as much more professional and ready to be hired that way.
+Plus, you’ll be able to concentrate more on the task in hand.

-Not all employers in attendance will accept CV s, but many will, so you’ll want to have a nice stack with you.
-Don’t make the mistake of letting them get creased, or folding them into your pocket though – having a nice ring binder full will keep them flat and give you a surface to write on when taking notes.
+Not all employers in attendance will accept CVs, but many will, so you’ll want to have a nice stack with you.
+Don’t make the mistake of letting them get creased or folding them into your pocket though – having a nice binder will keep them flat and give you a surface to write on when taking notes.
 It will also create a much better impression.

-Whether it’s the name of someone you got on well with to name-drop, contact details or simply some useful information you didn’t know, keeping a notebook with you to fill with useful things is definitely worthwhile.
+Whether it’s the name of someone you got on well with to name‑drop, contact details or simply some useful information you didn’t know, keeping a notebook (or your phone notes) with you to fill with useful things is definitely worthwhile.

 Graduate career fairs in the UK